ed-barberis/devops-2.0/README.md

 ## Overview

 The DevOps 2.0 project enables the user to build two types of [VirtualBox](https://www.virtualbox.org/) VMs.
-A console (headless) VM designed for an IT Administrator role, and a full desktop VM designed for a Developer role.
+A console (headless) VM designed for an Operations role, and a full desktop VM designed for a Developer role.

 To build the DevOps 2.0 [VirtualBox](https://www.virtualbox.org/) VMs, the following open source software needs to be installed on the host machine: